greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="vacuum_cost_delay"></a>vacuum\_cost\_delay

 The length of time that the process will sleep when the cost limit has been exceeded.
-0 disables the cost-based vacuum delay feature.
+0 deactivates the cost-based vacuum delay feature.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|